yangyanli/DO-Conv/README.md

 ## ImageNet Classification Performance

-We take the model zoo of <a href="https://gluon-cv.mxnet.io/model_zoo/classification.html" target="_blank">GluonCV</a> as baselines.
+We take the <a href="https://gluon-cv.mxnet.io/model_zoo/classification.html" target="_blank">model zoo</a> of <a href="https://gluon-cv.mxnet.io/contents.html" target="_blank">GluonCV</a> as baselines.
 The settings in the baselines have been tuned to favor baselines, and they are not touched during the switch to DO-Conv.
 In other words, DO-Conv is the one and only change over baselines, and no hyper-parameter tuning is conducted to favor DO-Conv.
 We consider GluonCV highly reproducible, but still, to exclude clutter factors as much as possible, we train the baselines ourselves, and compare DO-Conv versions with them, while reporting the performance provided by GluonCV as reference.
 The results are summarized in this table where the “DO-Conv” column shows the performance gain over the baselines.
 <table>
 <thead>
   <tr>